Antonio Rafael Barceló: Liberal Party of Puerto Rico

 Following the Río Piedras massacre in 1935, US Senator Millard Tydings in 1936 introduced a bill in Congress for Puerto Rican independence.
 The Puerto Rican parties supported the bill, but Muñoz Marín opposed it, saying it had unfavorable economic aspects.
 Tydings did not gain passage of the bill.

 In 1936, a Liberal Party assembly was held in San Juan.
 Muñoz Marín said he was not interested in being considered for the position of Resident Commissioner and recommended Barceló.
 This move would leave the presidency of the party open for Muñoz Marín.
 Barceló refused to be named commissioner and to relinquish his presidency.
 Muñoz Marín and his followers founded a group within the party called "Accion Social Puertorriqueño" (Puerto Rican Social Action), who believed in gaining the immediate independence of Puerto Rico.

 After the Liberal Party was defeated in 1936 elections, its leaders held an assembly in Naranjales on May 31, 1937.
 Muñoz Marín presented his ideas as to how the party should be run.
 The majority of the party members objected and blamed him for their defeat, as well as criticizing his opposition of the bill for independence.
 Muñoz Marín considered this action the same as having been expelled from the party.

 Muñoz Marín and his followers, held an assembly in the town of Arecibo and founded the Partido Liberal, Neto, Auténtico y Completo ("Clear, Authentic and Complete Liberal Party"), claiming to be the true Liberal Party.
 The Partido Liberal, Neto, Auténtico y Completo, an independence political party, later became the Popular Democratic Party (PPD).
 It promoted the political status of an Estado Libre Associado (Free Associated State) status which Barceló, as president of the Union Party, had asked for in 1923.
 Muñoz Marín had formerly opposed this.

 Later years

-Antonio R. Barceló died in San Juan, Puerto Rico, on October 15, 1938, and was interred in Santa Maria Magdalena de Pazzis Cemetery in Old San Juan.
-He was survived by his wife, Josefina Bird (1880–1940) and three children (his son Jaime died in 1928), Antonio, Jr., Maria Antonia Josefina and Maria Angelica (1912–2004).
+Antonio R. Barceló died in San Juan, Puerto Rico, on October 15, 1938.
 With his passing, his daughter Maria Antonia Josefina, was elected president of the Liberal Party, thus becoming the first woman to preside a political party in Puerto Rico.
 The party ceased to exist in 1948.
 Ironically, his grandson Carlos Romero Barceló (Maria Antonia Josefina's son) on January 2, 1977, was sworn in as Governor of Puerto Rico with a pro-statehood agenda, a political status which Antonio R. Barceló had opposed, as member of the Partido Nuevo Progresista de Puerto Rico (New Progressive Party of Puerto Rico).